Josi was in VOC about four years ago, went on trips, and made some amazing VOC videos., which you can find here:

 Ben, Nick, Lea on the way home from the Obelisk

-This isn’t the ideal time of year for visiting hot springs.
+This isn’t the ideal time of year for visiting pools.
 To fully appreciate them, you need colder air temperature.
 Arriving, we found we had the whole place to ourselves.
 I’m usually pretty shy, but with only we three beautiful people at the pools, there didn’t seem to be much to be shy about.
 After a suitable amount of time in the pools, we headed to bed early, again to beat the heat.

 Roland, thinking about getting wet

 Tuesday, early, we headed for the hut, with a single day pack which we took turns carrying.
 After climbing over numerous fallen logs, avoiding two black bear cubs in a tree, washing one person by accident in Pica Creek, crossing the excellent Barr Creek Bridge, and doing the Grouse Grind, we arrived at the Hut at 12:00.
 We took some measurements, then all three of us promptly fell asleep until 2:00pm, when we started back down in the hottest part of the day.